LJONeill/itu-sdse-project/README.md

     go run pipeline.go

-Subsequently, the most important output, the trained model named 'model', can be found in the models folder.
+Subsequently, the most important output, the trained model file named 'lr_model.pkl', can be found in the data/interim folder.